tim-koko/website/content/en/blog/20240901-supply-chain-security-01.md

 Priority: 0.91
 categories: ["Technologie", "Kubernetes", "Security"]
 post_img: "images/blog/scs/supply-chain-security-blog.png"
-lead: "Supply Chain Security is increasingly receiving the attention it deserves.
-Let’s have a short introduction about Cosign, Rekor, and Fulcio."
+lead: "Supply Chain Security is one of the most important topics in the DevSecOps environment and has today more relevance than ever.
+Due to the increasing amounts of attacks our customers face the challenge to keep their software supply chain secure.
+In this blog series we would like to give a comprehensive overview of the topic and give practical examples for everybody - beginner or veteran in the topic."

 ---

-Recently we helped a customer in their DevSecOps journey and to fulfill their compliance requirements by leveraging their supply chain security to the next level.
-In this new blog series we will take a look at supply chain security topics.
-In a first starter, we inspect how Cosign, Sigstore, and Fulcio can harden the supply chain security in your Kubernetes environment.
+We start with a short introduction into the topic and explain why your supply chain security is crucial for the security and integrity of your software deployment.
+In this first post on the topic we will also demonstrate how to sign and verify containers, to give you tooling and methods to secure your own supply chain!

+We think that these concepts are existential to guarantee security and integrity of software build and help customers to build resilience against modern threats.

 ### Supply Chain Security